Last updated: January 11, 2022

 Unleashed.
 For more information, contact Michael Shomsky, email@example.com

-The Nominating Committee functioned more like a recruitment committee.
+The Nominating Committee for our first elections in November 2020 functioned more like a recruitment committee.
 Rather than vetting and selecting candidates for the Board, the committee members used Island-wide media and their personal contacts to encourage all residents to consider self-nominating.
 The goal of the Nominating Committee was to recruit as many candidates as possible.
-They recruited 14 nominees for the board election.
+They recruited 14 nominees for the board election held in the fall of 2020.

 In 2020, because of COVID-19, elections were conducted electronically with help from Opavote, https://www.opavote.com/about.
 The Elections Committee members studied Opavote’s system, and the concept of a single transferable vote: https://www.opavote.com/methods/single-transferable-vote.
 This is the type of ranked choice voting used in our type of election, where we elected a group of people, and not an individual.